cbgaindia/budget-basics/union-budget.rst

 * Implementation of Budget Announcements

-What are the categories of government accounts?
+What are the Categories of Government Accounts?
 -----------------------------------------------

 There are three major categories of government accounts: